paapaabdullahm/php-fpm/README.md

         external:
           name: proxy-tier
     ```
-    Notice in `volumes` under the service `nginx-proxy`, we've mapped a `default.conf` file from our app into the container which we need to create.
+    Notice in `volumes` under the `nginx-proxy` service, we've mapped a `default.conf` file from our app into the container which we need to create.

 - Step 5: Create an nginx default.conf file for your app
     `$ touch default.conf`